tqtezos/minter-sdk/packages/minter-contracts/ligo/src/minter_collection/nft/README.md

  The multi-asset contract manages multiple token types.
 A new token can be created and configured without redeploying the contract.
 This design enables new functionality, such as the transfer of multiple token types at once, saving on transaction costs.

- The code is written with a high degree of modularity with seperate components seperated into different Ligo files to ease future extension.
+ The code is written with a high degree of modularity with seperate components seperated into different LIGO files to ease future extension.
 This document will focous on these different components.

 ![Mermaid NFT Code Flowchart](../../../../../../docs/mermaid-diagram-nft.png)